KatanaGraph/katana/README.md

 Documentation
 =============

+Documentation is available at [https://katanagraph.github.io/katana/](https://katanagraph.github.io/katana/).

-To build documentation for this project, see the documentation [instructions](docs/contributing/documentation.rst).
+You can also build the documentation for this project using these [instructions](docs/contributing/documentation.rst).

 Using Katana as a Library